 The purpose of the IM is to identify the risks to which the Company is exposed, model these risks using suitably calibrated inputs and aggregate them to compute the SCR.
 The model produces an aggregate distribution of the change in basic own funds over a one year time horizon from which the SCR can be directly derived (i.e. the SCR is the 99.5th percentile) in line with Article 101.
-An overview of the Company's approach is shown below.

-The capital aggregation approach allows us flexibility in determining which statistical distributions to use to represent risk factors (such as mortality, interest rates or credit risk) including those with heavy tails and empirical distributions.
+The capital aggregation approach allows us flexibility in determining which statistical distributions to use to represent risk factors (such as mortality, interest rates or credit risk) including those with heavy tails and empirical distributions1.
 The Company is not limited to assuming risks follow normal (or similar) distributions, as is implicit in the SF, and the Company uses this flexibility to ensure that it accurately models the behaviour of the most important risks.